 One of the most important pieces of any good business plan is to define what you do and where you are going as a business.
 If you do not define what you do and where you are going then why should people work with you or for you?
 Defining your purpose as a business is the clearest statement of intent any director or owner of a business can make, and yet one of the most misunderstood and avoided pieces of any business plan.
 This is the mission statement which everyone in a company should be able to relate to and believe in.

 This failure to define a mission is also one of the biggest limitations companies and organizations have in creating clear blue water between them and other players in their market.
 It is why so many companies struggle to stand out and then expect someone in marketing to try to answer that question sometime later.
-It is not up to marketing to define the purpose of any business or organization, they must influence it but it takes leadership from the top for a mission statement to be successful.
-It may also be why so many companies have to spend so much on marketing to define them.
+Marketing does not define the purpose of any business or organization, they may influence it, but it takes leadership from the top for a mission statement to be successful.

 A good mission statement is clear, unambiguous, engaging and relevant to all its key audiences: namely its leadership, senior management, employees, shareholders and customers.
 A mission and a vision (but more of that later) provides a central definition of what a business or organization delivers.